 2. Pick the right team for them at the right time in their life.

 When deciding which team your athlete will play for the short answer is ‘it depends.’
 It depends on how old they are and if they are having fun.
 The older the athlete, the more elite of a team they can be a part of.

 Sports technique and proficiency is the number one thing that is going to improve sports performance.
 For example, the best way to get better at soccer is to play more soccer, pretty obvious right?

 Working with a specific technique coach can be a great thing for your athlete.
-They can get that push over the edge they need to get a little better for next season, or work on what they are are really lacking when it comes to a specific skill.
+They can get that push over the edge that they need to get a little better for next season, or work on what they are are really lacking when it comes to a specific skill.
 Again, this will depend on the age of the athlete and how long they have been playing the sport.
 Specific technique work is a form of specialization, so be aware that if your athlete isn’t at least 15 years old, hiring a specific technique coach may not be the best use of your time for long-term athletic development.
-You may be better off just enrolling them in different sports and a strength training program to make sure they can produce enough force and have enough variable movement patterns to perform well long term.
+You will likely be better off just enrolling them in different sports and a strength training program to make sure they can produce enough force and have enough variable movement patterns to perform well as they mature and gain athletic experience.
 This will improve most young athletes performance much more in the long run.
 Which brings me to my next point.

 4. DO NOT specialize too early!

 Early specialization of youth athletes is the number one way to insure that they never reach their full potential as an athlete and increase the likelihood that they will “burn out”.

 Encourage them to play multiple sports!